Napsty/check_haproxy/README.md

 For now I will keep this forked repo, it might disappear in the future.

 ## Changes
+### 1.2
+- Bugfix Perl errors `Bareword "X" not allowed while "strict subs" in use at`.

 ### 1.1
 - Add new option `-i` or `--ignore-backends` to exclude certain backend(s) from the check.